DrTinkle/DrTinkle/README.md

   A simplified version of Acorn Business Buyers with enhanced visuals.
 It also incorporates my **City/State SEO Plugin** for better local search optimization.

 - [glowo.net](https://glowo.net)
   A Finnish recruitment agency website.
-I built the front-end visuals and also automated the article creation process to streamline content updates.
+I maintained the front-end visuals and automated the article creation process to streamline content updates.

 ## 📈 Main Tech Stack & Skills